fernwolburg/police_killings/README.md

 This is an exploratory data analysis regarding police shootings in 2019.
 It lists the following:
-- Amount of armed suspects
+- Number of armed suspects
-- Amount of suspects who showed signs of mental illness
+- Number of suspects who showed signs of mental illness
-- Amount of suspects who were attacking
+- Number of suspects who were attacking
 - A breakdown of suspects who were fleeing
 - A breakdown on race
 - A breakdown on gender